jamiebeach/Learning-2024/BLOG.md

 Aside : What does quantization mean anyway?
 And how does one quantize a model?
 Note to self: explore this...

+This evening I spent quite a bit of time playing around with LM Studio and varoius language models.
+Unfortunately I did not have great success.
+Maybe it was because I was running it from a Linux image on an sd card, but it was giving me some very strange results and then I couldn't open a model any longer.

 ## January-9
 ---
 I took the train into Toronto today.
 I nearly got on the wrong train heading back home.
 Actually I **did** get on the wrong train heading home, but fortunately got on the right train line and was able to hop-off-hop-on to get on the right train.
 Phew!